novom/react-native-set-version/README.md

 It will update the **version name** and the **version code** in both `build.gradle` and `AndroidManifest.xml`.

+#### About AndroidManifest.xml

+Version information should not be in the `AndroidManifest.xml` since this information is overridden by `build.gradle`.

+See https://developer.android.com/studio/publish/versioning for further informations.

+For that reason `react-native-set-version` will only write in the `AndroidManifest.xml` if `android:versionCode` and/or `android:versionName` are already in the file.

 ### Update iOS Project Version

 It will update the **CFBundleShortVersionString** and the **CFBundleVersion** in `Info.plist`.